upsella/online/content/pricing.md

   We build your business website for as little as $900.
   We use open source technology to run your site at minimum cost.
-  We offer small, medium, large, or custom websites based on your needs.
+  We offer small, medium, or large size websites.